xcrsz/audit-sec.sh/README.md

 Audit and summarize package vulnerabilities on GhostBSD and FreeBSD in a way that is easy to act on.
 The script refreshes VuXML, parses `pkg audit`, and prints practical suggestions.
 It can show a compact one line view or a detailed report with links to advisories. ([GitHub][1])

-## Features

-* Refreshes VuXML and runs `pkg audit`
-* Brief mode for quick, readable summaries
-* Detailed mode with CVEs and advisory links
-* Highlights unmaintained or end of life packages
-* Shows whether a package is automatic or manual and whether anything depends on it
-* Prints next steps such as update, remove, or monitor ([GitHub][1])

 ## Requirements

 * GhostBSD or FreeBSD with `pkg` available